jmkulwik/managers-handbook/implementing-a-job-matrix-for-your-engineering-team.md

 * Cross team collaboration
 * Working with stakeholders

 You don’t always need a full ladder for each of these.
 For example, you may expect the “Engineer 3” in your org to be just as proficient at on-call responsibilities as the “Principal Engineer.”
 Or, you may have no expectations that engineers think about architecture until they get to “Senior.”
-That’s healthy.
+Each attribute doesn't need to go all the way up and down.
 As you start building out the ladders, start grouping responsibilities into categories.
 This is where you start to get your matrix.

 **Remember team work**